How to Talk to Your Doctor or Health Care Provider About CannabisAnna WilcoxAugust 8, 2013

 - Will cannabis interact with my other medications?

-In addition to asking your healthcare provider questions about medical cannabis, we encourage you to check out the Leafly Knowledge Center to educate yourself about the medical cannabis industry.
+In addition to asking your healthcare provider questions about medical cannabis, we encourage you to check out Leafly’s Cannabis 101 section to educate yourself about some cannabis basics.
 If you do some research before you meet with your doctor, you can ask specific questions and will be better prepared to have a thoughtful conversation with your healthcare provider.